Don't Miss Out, Sign Up Now!

 Wait!
 There’s a skinny cornbread option that is significantly better than the regular cornbread?!
 The answer is yes.
 In a recipe, there are always loopholes to make it a little healthier.
 Those little substitutions can really add up.
 In fact, it cuts the calories in less than half!
 Woah.

 Instead of reaching for your mother’s cornbread recipe, go online and find a recipe that offers a more wholesome cornbread recipe that won’t have you regretting eating a big slice.

 Yes, casseroles are awesome, with that breaded crust and lots of cheese, it’s easy to forget it’s actually vegetables.
 But wait – aren’t we supposed to be eating our veggies?
 Not counteracting them with needless toppings that are mere distractions from a delicious and nutritious holiday side dish?

 Skinny gravy, ha!
 Who’d of thunk it?!
-I personally love gravy, I’m the girl who pours gravy all over the plate.
-So swapping out a skinnier version using broth instead of the high fat turkey drippings version saves a ton on calories, and of course – fat.
+Swap out turkey drippings gravy for a skinnier version using broth instead of the high-fat turkey drippings version saves a ton of calories, and of course – fat.

 While it’s still not completely healthy, it’s definitely a better option when it comes to controlling how much your body is consuming.
 You’ll also thank yourself when you don’t have to struggle to workout on Monday from eating too much junk.